ritza-co/abbey/article.md

 ### A few definitions

-Below are a few AWS access management concepts that are used throughout this tutorial.
+Below are AWS access management concepts that are used throughout this tutorial.

 Concept | Explanation
 --- | ---
 AWS account | An AWS client's organization, consisting of team members, applications, databases, and billing.
 AWS user | An identity, that can be a person or application.
 It has passwords, access keys, and permissions.
 AWS group | A collection of users, that can be used to apply permissions to multiple users at once.
+AWS role | An identity that is not any specific person or application, but rather one that a user can temporarily assume that grants a set of permissions.
 AWS IAM | Identity and Access Management — the service that manages all users and permissions in your AWS account.
 AWS [CloudFormation](https://aws.amazon.com/cloudformation/) | A configuration service provided by AWS, that allows you to create and configure users and applications declaratively, in JSON or YAML files.
 Without using CloudFormation, you need to imperatively set up AWS components through the website (console), or by running commands through the AWS CLI in a terminal.
 [Terraform](https://www.terraform.io/) | An application similar to CloudFormation, that allows declarative configuration.
 However, Terraform is not created by AWS.
 It is a level of abstraction above AWS.
 Terraform can be run on any server you have access to, and uses the same configuration files to manage access on [different cloud providers](https://registry.terraform.io/), including Azure, AWS, and Google Cloud.